larryfrost/my-gatsby-site/README.md

 ## My Gatby Site
 This is a Gatby site I created using Docker,Gatsby and Node.js.
-The site is a blog site with three post about a pet rock, the site also pulls data from a recipe website and returns with the specified sections for each article and recipe.
+The site is a blog site with three posts about a pet rock, the site also pulls data from a recipe website and returns with the specified sections for each article and recipe.

 **Clone the repository**:
    ```bash